 - Confirm the water level is about 1 inch below the overflow tube or level with the manufacturer's mark inside the tank.

-- Finally, check is the flapper.
+- Finally, check if it's the flapper.

-- Add a couple drops of food coloring to the water tank and let it sit for about 15-20 minutes.
+- Add a couple of drops of food coloring to the water tank and let it sit for about 15-20 minutes.